-Meghan Markle Won’t Be Wearing Vera Wang Wedding Dress, The Designer Confirms To “Harper’s Bazaar”
+Meghan Markle Won’t Be Wearing Vera Wang Wedding Dress, The Designer Confirms To ‘Harper’s Bazaar’

-Meghan Markle and Prince Harry’ royal wedding is getting closer with every passing day, so we can expect to hear details, both rumored and true, about these historic nuptials.
-Fashion designer, Vera Wang, recently confirmed something that won’t be happening at the Meghan and Harry’s wedding, though.
+Meghan Markle and Prince Harry’s royal wedding is getting closer with every passing day, so we can expect to hear details, both rumored and true, about these historic nuptials.
+Fashion designer Vera Wang recently confirmed something that won’t be happening at Meghan and Harry’s wedding, though.
 The bride won’t be wearing one of her designs.
 But, although she didn’t get the enviable gig, the renowned bridal gown designer shared her prediction of the sartorial direction Markle will choose.

 “Other than [wearing] us, and she’s not wearing us – there are two ways for her to go: American or British.
 Given her new position, her new status, and her new role, she’ll very well go British,” Wang said during an interview with Harper’s Bazaar.